They left each day to teach in the four schools they operated in various parts of Rouen, including the Cloister of St. Maclou.

 Brothers Exhausted, Send Memoir to De La Salle

-At the beginning of 1707, the Brothers of Rouen, exhausted and unable either to do justice to the work of teaching or attend in any fit state of mind to their religious exercises, drew up a memoir on the situation and presented it to their Founder.
-It was essential, they said, to pull out of the extra work at the General Hospice and to have their own community house somewhere in the town.
+At the beginning of 1707, the Brothers of Rouen, exhausted and unable to do justice to the work of teaching or attend in any fit state of mind to their religious exercises, drew up a memoir on the situation and presented it to their Founder.
+They said it was essential to pull out of the extra work at the General Hospice and to have their own community house somewhere in the town.
 But they also made the courageous suggestion that if their numbers were increased to cope with the number of children in the four schools, they would be satisfied with the present financial arrangements.
 “They feared less to suffer poverty than to fail in regularity.”

 De La Salle Petitions Poor Board